brendonthiede/brendonthiede.github.io/_posts/2018-09-18-puppeteer-with-angular.markdown

 process.env.CHROME_BIN = require('puppeteer').executablePath()
 {% endhighlight %}

 This will take care of the Chromium binary.
-Now to change the default browser for running tests, change the setting for `browsers` to `['ChromeHeadless']`
+Now to change the default browser for running tests.
+This is technically optional, as you can pass the `--browsers` argument to the command line, such as:

+{% highlight bash %}
+ng test --browsers=ChromeHeadless --watch=false
+{% endhighlight %}

+But one thing of note is that in order for me to get things running on Linux, I ended up using the `--no-sandbox` flag for ChromeHeadless.
+To make this easy, I added a custom launcher to the config named `ChromeHeadlessNoSandbox`, which is just `ChromeHeadless` with the `--no-sandbox` flag.
+Then I changed the setting for `browsers` to `['ChromeHeadlessNoSandbox']`

 For me, making the changes to `karma.conf.js` ended up with the following: